Garbanzos-con-chorizo/JARVIS-V.2/README.md

 Optionally place `loading.gif` and `background.gif` in `jarvis/assets/` to customize the loading screen and animated background.
 If these files are not present the GUI falls back to simple colors.

+### Offline Speech Recognition

+The assistant uses the [Vosk](https://alphacephei.com/vosk/) library for offline speech recognition.
+Download a model and unpack it into a folder named `model` in the project root.
+Set `VOSK_MODEL_PATH` to point elsewhere if needed.
+When the model is missing the assistant falls back to the online Google recognizer.

 ## Usage

 Run the main application: